Lobstrco/stellar-identicon-py/README.md

 Tool to generate identicons for Stellar wallets - unique icons, generated based on the wallet public key.

-Here’s the sample of 90 random icons, to give you an idea of how they will look like:
+Here’s the sample identicons based on random Stellar addresses, to give you an idea of how they will look like:

 ![image](https://user-images.githubusercontent.com/984711/62962449-9e378d00-be07-11e9-93e3-9a9e79f1f078.png)

-See also the JS version of the same generator here: https://github.com/Lobstrco/stellar-identicon-js
+See also the JS version of the same generator here: https://github.com/Lobstrco/stellar-identicon-js With the default settings, both will produce the same identicon image for any Stellar account address.

 ## Usage